Pop Culture | 90s | Celebrities | Music

-It's been over 25 years since Kris Kross made us 'Jump', but what happened to them after their single rocketed them to a new level of fame?
+It's been over 25 years since Kris Kross made us "Jump," but what happened to them after their single rocketed them to a new level of fame?
 The two best friends, Chris Kelly and Chris Smith, were only teenagers when they were discovered in 1991, but that didn't stop them from creating a record-breaking hit.

-Chris "Mac Daddy" Kelly and Chris "Daddy Mac" Kelly released their debut album "Totally Krossed Out" in 1992 which featured the single "Jump."
+Chris "Mac Daddy" Kelly and Chris "Daddy Mac" Kelly released their debut album Totally Krossed Out in 1992 which featured the single "Jump."
 The hit song topped the Hot 100 charts for eight weeks, longer than any other rap song at the time.

-The band went on tour with Michael Jackson and appeared in other artist's music videos, including Jackson's song "Jam," D.M.C.'s song "Down with the King," and TLC's song "Hat 2 da Back."
+The band went on tour with Michael Jackson and appeared in other artists music videos, including Jackson's song "Jam," D.M.C.'s song "Down with the King," and TLC's song "Hat 2 da Back."

 The young stars had a bright future ahead of them as they continued to release hit after hit.
 Their follow up albums were a success, but as it is with so many bands, hit songs aren't always going to keep them together.
-In 1996 they released their final album "Young, Rich & Dangerous" before separating to pursue solo careers.
+In 1996 they released their final album Young, Rich & Dangerous before separating to pursue solo careers.

 Smith started releasing new music in 2007.
 His album was called Urbane Expressions which he tried to market as more positive rap.

 Kelly dealt with rumors in 2009 that he was struggling with cancer because people spotted some unusual bald spots in his hair, but he revealed that he actually has alopecia.
 He also started his own record label called CCO Records that focused on R&B and hip-hop.